Perplexity: Perplexity per word

-Recent advances in language modeling
+Recent Advances in Language Modeling

 Since 2007, significant advancements in language modeling have emerged, particularly with the advent of deep learning techniques.
-Perplexity per token, a measure that quantifies the predictive power of a language model, has remained central to evaluating models such as the dominant transformer models like Google's BERT, OpenAI's GPT-4 and other large language models (LLMs).

-This measure was employed to compare different models on the same dataset and guide the optimization of hyperparameters, although it has been found sensitive to factors such as linguistic features and sentence length.

-Despite its pivotal role in language model development, perplexity has shown limitations, particularly as an inadequate predictor of speech recognition performance, overfitting and generalization, raising questions about the benefits of blindly optimizing perplexity alone.
+Perplexity per word, a measure that quantifies the predictive power of a language model, has remained central to evaluating models like transformers, BERT, GPT-2, and others.
+This measure is employed to compare different models on the same dataset and guide the optimization of hyperparameters, although it has been found sensitive to factors such as linguistic features and sentence length.
+Despite its pivotal role in language model development, perplexity has shown limitations, particularly as an inadequate predictor of speech recognition performance, where it may not correlate well with word-error rates, raising questions about its accuracy.

-Brown Corpus
+Brown corpus

-The lowest perplexity that had been published on the Brown Corpus (1 million words of American English of varying topics and genres) as of 1992 is indeed about 247 per word/token, corresponding to a cross-entropy of log_{2}247 = 7.95 bits per word or 1.75 bits per letter using a trigram model.
-While this figure represented the state of the art (SOTA) at the time, advancements in techniques such as deep learning have led to significant improvements in perplexity on other benchmarks, such as the One Billion Word Benchmark.
+The lowest perplexity that has been published on the Brown Corpus (1 million words of American English of varying topics and genres) as of 1992 is indeed about 247 per word, corresponding to a cross-entropy of log_{2}247 = 7.95 bits per word or 1.75 bits per letter using a trigram model.
+It is often possible to achieve lower perplexity on more specialized corpora, as they are more predictable.

-In the context of the Brown Corpus, simply guessing that the next word is "the" will achieve an accuracy of 7 percent, contrasting with the 1/247 = 0.4 percent that might be expected from a naive use of perplexity.
-This difference underscores the importance of the statistical model used and the nuanced nature of perplexity as a measure of predictiveness.
-The guess is based on unigram statistics, not on the trigram statistics that yielded the perplexity of 247, and utilizing trigram statistics would further refine the prediction.
+Simply guessing that the next word in the Brown corpus is the word "the" will have an accuracy of 7 percent, not 1/247 = 0.4 percent, as a naive use of perplexity as a measure of predictiveness might lead one to believe.
+This guess is based on the unigram statistics of the Brown corpus, not on the trigram statistics, which yielded the word perplexity 247.
+Using trigram statistics would further improve the chances of a correct guess.